Gareth Hughes (politician): Member of Parliament

 Hughes contested the 2008 election for the Green Party.
 Placed at 11 on the party list and campaigning mostly for the party vote, Hughes finished fourth in the Ōhariu electorate.
 The party did not poll sufficiently high for Hughes to be elected immediately, but he was declared elected after the retirement of list MP and former co-leader Jeanette Fitzsimons.
 Hughes was sworn in as an MP on 16 February 2010.
 He was the youngest MP in Parliament at the time of his election.

 In his maiden speech on 24 February 2010, Hughes declared his support for a New Zealand republic.
 In his first term, Hughes was the Green Party's spokesperson on housing, ICT, libraries and archives, tertiary education, GE, food, oceans, transport, and youth.

 In the 2011 general election he stood in the Ōhariu electorate again and was ranked seventh on the Green party list, and was re-elected as a list MP.
 In the 2014 general election he stood only on the party list, ranked fifth, and was elected for a third time.
 During this term of Parliament, the male co-leader of the Party, Russel Norman, resigned and Hughes stood for the vacant co-leadership role as the self-described "underdog."
-Ultimately, the contest was won by first-term MP James Shaw.
+The contest was won by first-term MP James Shaw.

 Hughes, along with the rest of the Green Party, voted in support of Marriage (Definition of Marriage) Amendment Act 2013, allowing same-sex couples to legally marry in New Zealand.

 In November 2016, it was announced that Hughes would be running for the East Coast electorate against National Party MP Anne Tolley.
 This electorate is the one he was raised in.
 He was returned to Parliament as the Greens' fifth-ranked and longest serving list MP.
-When the Greens agreed to support a Labour-New Zealand First coalition Government, Hughes was not appointed to a Ministerial position and instead continued as the party musterer.
+When the Greens agreed to support a Labour–New Zealand First coalition Government, Hughes was not appointed to a ministerial position and instead continued as the party musterer (whip).
 In 2019, he announced his intention to retire at the next general election.
 Ahead of his retirement, and for family reasons, he relocated himself to be the Green Party's member of Parliament based in Dunedin.

 After Parliament

-Hughes was elected Chair of the Board of Directors of SAFE in 2021, and is the New Zealand lead for the Wellbeing Economy Alliance.
+Hughes was elected chair of the Board of Directors of the animal rights organisation SAFE in 2021.
+He is the New Zealand lead for the Wellbeing Economy Alliance and no longer a member of the Green Party.
 Hughes wrote A Gentle Radical, a biography of Fitzsimons published in 2022.